SidArtez/Discord-WordleCommand/README.md

 # Discord-WordleCommand
 A simple wordle command

-# How do you install wordle?
+# How do you install gamecord?
 Do: npm i discord-gamecord

+This imports the gamecord for discord so it makes it easier

 # What language is the code?
 this is an discord.js (JavaScript) command for your discord bot.